privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

   ; the winning Ad

   ? isChaff: bool,
-  ; Boolean to indicate that there
-  ; is no remarketing winner
+  ; The auction result
+  ; may be ignored if set to true.

-  ? winReportingUrls: winReportingUrlsDef,
+  ? winReportingUrls: {
+    ? buyerReportingUrls: reportingUrls,
+    ? componentSellerReportingUrls: reportingUrls,
+    ? topLevelSellerReportingUrls: reportingUrls
+  },

-  ? error: errorDef,
+  ? error: {
+    code: int,
+    message: tstr
+  },

   ? adMetadata: json,
   ; Arbitrary metadata to pass